Febrile seizures are a common childhood problem. Seizures with a fever are more common in children between the ages of 6 months and 6 years.

 What causes febrile seizures?

 Many infections in children cause fevers.
 Some children are born with genes that make them more likely to have seizures when they have a fever.
 The fever does not cause the seizure but can trigger one in these children.
 Children with febrile seizures do not have a seizure with every fever.
 In fact, most children will only ever have 1 febrile seizure in their lifetime.
-For a little more information about that, see Febrile seizures - more about the cause.
+For more information, see Febrile seizures - more about the cause.

 Usually, the fever is caused by a viral infection such as a cold.
-Sometimes, the fever is caused by a bacterial infection, such as pneumonia, a urine infection, an ear infection or meningitis.
-Bacterial infections can be serious, so take your child to a doctor after every febrile seizure.
+Sometimes, the fever is caused by a bacterial infection, such as pneumonia, a urine infection, an ear infection or occasionally, meningitis.
+Bacterial infections can be serious.

 What happens during a febrile seizure?